Professional Development as a shared commitment towards excellence across the whole school

 We have a new service for senior and middle leaders in schools and colleges who would like to work with an expert coach to support individuals or teams who wish to explore the decisions they want to make, develop their creativity, build self-awareness, help when there is a problem to solve or simply share ideas on how to move forward.
 Coaching is widely used in the commercial world and has a significant impact on business, team and individual performance.
 The role of leader or manager in a school can be isolating and working closely with colleagues or teams can sometimes result in a lack of progress.
 A coach is there to be a critical friend, someone impartial who will listen and ask questions that expertly move the coachee(s) towards finding their own solution, realising their own strengths and articulating the barriers there are to success along the way.
 The role of a coach is non-judgemental and non-directive and can be highly influential in supporting individuals and teams to make difficult decisions or implement change that is unwelcome or problematic.
 A coach will listen, ask incisive questions and allow time for reflection, he or she will help the individual or team to focus on the positive and what is working well in order to build and grow from a position of strength.

 We have teamed up with an organisation that focuses solely on offering coaching to individuals and teams from business and education.
 Expert coaches from Learning Cultures or Assisted Thinking will design a package that is bespoke to the needs of individuals or teams within a school or college and will work closely with those involved to plan a series of one to one or team coaching sessions.
-Click here to go to our website to find out more about coaching.

 We have been working with schools and colleges across the education spectrum for over 10 years now and have developed a range of coaching programmes for all staff across the school.